-Recently we were specifically asked for a spring landscape photography list.
-And it got us thinking that yes, there are certain items we pack for our outings based on the season and weather.
+There are certain travel photography gear items we pack for our outings based on the season and weather.

-In this article we’ll talk about the items we use and recommend for taking pictures in the spring, based on our experiences with a wide range of camera gear over the years.
+Here’s a spring landscape photography list that we use and recommend for taking pictures in the springtime, based on our experiences with a wide range of camera gear over the years.

 Spring Landscape Photography Gear List